What is Project Management? Definition, Types & Examples

 Scrum

-Scrum project management, as the name suggests, is inspired by the camaraderie and teamwork of a Rugby team within the Agile methodology.
-Led by a Scrum master, Scrum teams are encouraged to learn through their experiences, self-organize as they problem-solve, and progress throughout the project lifecycle.
+Scrum project management, as the name suggests, is inspired by the camaraderie and teamwork in the sport of rugby.
+Led by a Scrum master, Scrum teams are encouraged to learn through their experiences, self-organize as they problem-solve, and progress throughout the project life cycle.

 Best for: